-Even this watered down version of the SDRM proposal could not elicit adequate political support, and has been put on the backburner.
+Even this watered down version of the SDRM proposal could not elicit adequate political support and has, at the time of writing, been put on the backburner.
 Indeed, the impetus for reform has generally been lost since the turn of the millennium because of widespread complacency associated with the recovery of capital flows to emerging markets.
 This recovery has been driven by a combination of highly favourable conditions including historically low interest rates, high levels of liquidity, strong commodity prices and buoyant international trade.
-Private capital flows to emerging markets appear to be in the boom phase of their third postwar cycle: the first began in the 1970s and ended with the debt crisis in the early 1980s, and the second began in the early 1990s and ended with the East Asian and Russian crises.31 Total inflows in the current boom have exceeded the peak observed in the previous boom, and almost all emerging markets have shared in this recovery.
+Private capital flows to emerging markets appear to be in the boom phase of their third postwar cycle: the first began in the 1970s and ended with the debt crisis in the early 1980s, and the second began in the early 1990s and ended with the East Asian and Russian crises.31 Total inflows in the current boom appear to have exceeded the peak observed in the previous boom, and almost all emerging markets have shared in this recovery.
 However, as noted by the Institute of International Finance, the system is becoming more fragile once again: "there is a risk that the pickup in flows into some emerging market assets has pushed valuations to levels that are not commensurate with underlying fundamentals."
-(IIF 2005a, p.
-4).
-There is thus increased concern that a combination of tightened liquidity, rising interest rates, slowing growth and global trade imbalances can reverse the boom, hitting particularly countries with weak fundamentals.32 Under these conditions if the recent consensus against large-scale bail-out operations is adhered to, countries that may be facing rapid exit of capital would be forced to undertake action for unilateral standstill, creating considerable uncertainties and confusion in the international financial system.
+(IIF, 2005a: 4).
+Thus, a combination of tightened liquidity, rising interest rates, slowing growth and global trade imbalances can reverse the boom, hitting particularly countries with weak fundamentals and incomplete self-insurance (IIF, 2005b; Goldstein, 2005b).32 Under these conditions if the recent consensus against large-scale bailout operations is adhered to, countries that may be facing rapid exit of capital and unsustainable debt burdens could be forced to undertake action for unilateral standstill, creating considerable uncertainties and confusion in the international financial system.
 If not, we will be back to square one.